alw1746/RPI-IP-ADDRESS-DISCOVERY/README.md

 javac UDPRecvMsg.java

--Run the UDP client program first before starting the RPi.
+-Run the UDP client program first before starting up the RPi.

 java UDPRecvMsg

--The UDP datagram containing the RPi information will be shown during the startup:
+-The ip address will be displayed upon reception of the UDP broadcast eg:

 HELLO from berry1@192.168.20.101:9876